Resources

 LBCC does not permit individuals in F-2 status to be employed under any conditions.
 Employment is defined as the rendering of services, part-time or full-time, for financial or other compensation, including self-employment.
 Since F-2 dependents are not authorized to engage in employment in the United States, they are not eligible to apply for a social security number.

-If you plan to apply for off-campus work permission following your degree (OPT), you should do so at the beginning of your final term.
-International Admissions can only recommend you for OPT.
-Actual approval must come from US Citizenship and Immigration Services, (USCIS).
-The application process takes approximately three to four months.
+If you plan to apply for off-campus work permission following your degree through Optional Practical Training (OPT), you should apply at the beginning of your final term.
+You must meet with the International Office advisor to receive recommendation for OPT.
+Approval is needed from US Citizenship and Immigration Services (USCIS) prior to starting any work.

-- Students with F-1 visa status are eligible to receive OPT for one year following completion of program.
+- Students with F-1 visa status are eligible to receive OPT for one year following completion of their program.

 - OPT may be authorized once per program level, (associate, bachelor, master, doctorate).